tencentyun/intlcloud-documents/product/管理与支持/政策与规范/国际站文档/Privacy Policy.md

 You have the right to receive a copy of certain personal information we collect from you in a structured, commonly used and machine-readable format and a right to request that we transfer such personal information to another party.
 The relevant personal information is information you provided for the purposes of performing our contract with you (for example, your mobile number, email address, or transaction data).
 You can export your Content at any time.

-If you wish for us to transfer the personal information to a third party you can contact us using the form available **here**.
+If you wish for us to transfer the personal information to a third party you can contact us using the form available [here](https://intl.cloud.tencent.com/services/dataSubject)..
 Note that we can only do so where it is technically feasible.

 #### **Restriction of Processing to Storage Only**